 - Works reliably even at ambient temperatures above 30 °C

-- Economical continuous operation possible – ideal for camping & traveling
+- Energy-efficient continuous operation possible – ideal for camping & travel

 Examples: